scarletbright/avalanche-docs/docs/v1.0/en/tutorials/non-fungible-token-pt-1.md

 ## Introduction

 Avalanche is a global financial network for the issuing and trading of all digital goods.
 On Avalanche these digital goods are represented as tokens and can be assets or utilities.
-Often times these tokens are interchangible or fungible.
+Often times these tokens are interchangeable or fungible.
 For example, imagine an `$EXAMPLE` token which is used in commerce.
-If you pay for an item using `$EXAMPLE`, and in return the merchant gives you different `$EXAMPLE` as change, that&rsquo;s the expected behavior for fungible tokens.
-They are interchangible and one `$EXAMPLE` is, for all intents-and-purposes, the same as all other `$EXAMPLE` tokens.
+If you pay for an item using `$EXAMPLE`, and in return for change the merchant gives you different `$EXAMPLE`, that&rsquo;s the expected behavior for fungible tokens.
+They are interchangeable and one `$EXAMPLE` token is, for all intents-and-purposes, the same as all other `$EXAMPLE` tokens in the same way any $5 USD note is interchangeable with any other $5 USD note.

 Avalanche also supports a unique type of token called a Non-fungible Token (NFT).
-NFTs are different than traditional tokens in the sense that they are not interchangible.
+NFTs are different than traditional tokens in the sense that they are not interchangeable.
 They are non-fungible.
 For each issued NFT there will only ever be the single issued token.
-NFT's represent digital scarcity and may prove to have even greater utility than traditional fungible tokens.
+NFT&rsquo;s represent digital scarcity and may prove to have even greater utility than traditional fungible tokens.

 ## NFT Families and Groups

 NFTs on Avalanche are extremely expressive and powerful.
 They start with an NFT family.
 This family has a name and a symbol.
 Each family has a dynamic number of groups, the total count which you decide when you create the NFT family.
 You can issue individual NFTs to each of the groups.
-In this tutorial we'll see how that is done at a high level with AvalancheGo's RPC.
-In Part-2 we'll build up a custom NFT family using [AvalancheJS](../ ).
+In this tutorial we&rsquo;ll see how that is done at a high level with AvalancheGo&rsquo;s RPC.
+In Part-2 we&rsquo;ll build up a custom NFT family using [AvalancheJS](../ ) and explore NFT groups in more detail.

-This tutorial illustrates how to create a non-fungible asset using AvalancheGo's RPC.
+This tutorial illustrates how to create a non-fungible asset using AvalancheGo&rsquo;s RPC.
 No units of the NFT exist when the asset is initialized, but more units may be minted.
 On asset creation we specify which sets of addresses may mint more NFTs of this family and group.

 You may be wondering why we specify *sets* of addresses that can mint more units of the asset rather than a single address.
 The first reason is security.
 If only one address can mint more of the asset, and the private key for that address is lost, no more units can ever be minted.
 Similarly, if only one address can mint more of the asset, nothing stops the holder of that address from unilaterally minting as much as they want.

 The second reason is flexibility.
-It's nice to be able to encode logic like, "Alice can unilaterally mint more units of this asset, or 2 of Dinesh, Ellin and Jamie can together mint more."
-Let's now create an NFT.
+It&rsquo;s nice to be able to encode logic like, "Alice can unilaterally mint more units of this asset, or 2 of Dinesh, Ellin and Jamie can together mint more."
+Let&rsquo;s now create an NFT.

 ## Requirements

-We assume that you've already done the [quickstart guide](../quickstart.md) and are familiar with the [Avalanche Network's architecture.](../core-concepts/overview.md) In this tutorial, we use [Avalanche's Postman collection](https://github.com/ava-labs/avalanche-postman-collection) to help us make API calls.
+We assume that you&rsquo;ve already done the [quickstart guide](../quickstart.md) and are familiar with the [Avalanche Network&rsquo;s architecture.](../core-concepts/overview.md) In this tutorial, we use [Avalanche&rsquo;s Postman collection](https://github.com/ava-labs/avalanche-postman-collection) to help us make API calls.

 ## Create the NFT Family

-Our NFT will exist on the X-Chain, so to create our family we'll call `avm.createNFTAsset`, which is a method of the [X-Chain's API.](../api/avm.md)
+Our NFT will exist on the X-Chain, so to create our family we&rsquo;ll call `avm.createNFTAsset`, which is a method of the [X-Chain&rsquo;s API.](../api/avm.md)

 The signature for this method is: